Qahedjet: Authenticity

 The authenticity of Qahedjet's stela is questioned by Egyptologists such as Jean-Pierre Pätznik and Jacques Vandier.
 They point to several stylistic contradictions that can be found within the relief motif.
 Firstly, they stress that the earliest known depiction of an anthropomorphic Horus is found in the pyramid temple of Sahure, second pharaoh of the 5th Dynasty.
 Secondly, they argue that the motif of a king embracing a god (or a god embracing a king) would be highly unusual for the Old Kingdom, since the king was then seen as the living representation of Horus (and Seth), but not seen on a par with them in this way.
 Depictions showing a king in an intimate pose with a god would therefore be heretical and provocative at the same time.

 Further arguments of Pätznik and Vandier concern the inscriptions right of Qahedjet's serekh.
 The hieroglyphic signs are unusually shifted to the right and they are not square in arrangement.
 This contradicts the Egyptian rules of calligraphy on royal monuments.
 Additionally, the details on the owl-sign (value m) of the stele do not appear before the first half of the 18th Dynasty and the stele would represent the earliest formulation Horus + m + toponym.
 Finally, serekh names involving a royal crown as a hieroglyphic symbol are otherwise only known from king Thutmose III of the 18th Dynasty onwards, and Pätznik and Vandier remark that Qahedjet is known to be a variant of Thutmose III's Horus name, so that the stele, if authentic, could be an archaistic work of the New Kingdom.

-Alternatively, the square face of Qahedjet, that reminds the viewer so much of that of king Djoser, makes them think that the stela could be an archaistic production from the much later Saite period.
+Alternatively, the square face of Qahedjet, resembling that of king Djoser may represent an archaistic production from the much later Saite period.
 During this era reliefs with clear hommages to the art of the Old Kingdom were seen as “en vogue”.
 As an example, Pätznik and Vandier point to a naos of Djoser found at Heliopolis (now in fragments), that shows Djoser sitting on a Hebsed-throne.
 Djoser appears nearly identical in the reliefs of his necropolis at Saqqara, but a small guiding inscription reveals that the naos was built in the 7th-6th century BCE, during the Saitic period.